-The Government of Bombay decided in 1929 to enact the Bombay Agricultural Produce Markets Act with the avowed objective of securing the best possible price to which the agriculturist was entitled after deducting the legitimate expenses of marketing and after taking into account the price that could be realised for the same quality of the produce in the terminal market.
-The main object of the Act, to quote the finance minister who move the Bill was "to see that the agriculturist who takes his produce to the market is dealt with fairly by the dalal or the broker who stands between the agriculturist and the purchaser or the purchaser over the agriculturist."
+The Government of Bombay decided in 1939 to enact the Bombay Agricultural Produce Market Act with the growed objected of securing the best possible price to which the agriculturist was entitled after deducting the legitimate expenses of marketing and after taking into account the price that could be realised for the same quality of the produce in the terminal market.
+The main object of the Act to quote the financial Minister who moved the Bill was, "to see that the agriculturist who takes his produce to the market is dealt with fairly in the dalal or the broker who stands between the agriculturist and the purchaser or the purchaser himself should not gain an unfair advantage over the agriculturist."

-The statement of objectives of the Maharashtra Agricultural Produce Market Act, 1963 read as under: "At present there are different laws in force in different parts of the State relating to the regulation of buying and selling of the agricultural produce.
-The Bombay Agricultural Produce Market Act, 1939 is in force in the Bombay area of the State of Maharashtra.
-The Central Provinces and Berar Cotton Market Act, 1935 applies to the Vidarbha area of the State of Maharashtra and the Hyderabad Agricultural Produce Market Act (No. 2 of 1939 F) operates in the Hyderabad area of this State.
-Government had appointed in 1955 a Committee to go into the details of the system of the regulation of buying and selling of agricultural produce and advise government.
-The Committee made several suggestions for the effective implementation of the Bombay Agricultural Produce Market Act, 1939.
+The statement of objectives of the Maharashtra Agricultural Produce Market Act.
+1963 read as: At present there are different laws in force in different part of the State relating to the regulation of buying and selling of the agricultural produce.
+The Bombay Agricultural Produce Market Act.
+1939 is in force in the Bombay area of the State of Maharashtra.
+The Central Provinces and Berar Cotton market Act, 1935 applies to the Vidarbha area of the State of Maharashtra and the Hyderabad Agricultural Produce Market Act (No. 2 of 1939 F) operates in the Hyderabad are of this State.
+Government had appointed in 1955 a committee to go into the details of the system of regulation of buying selling of agricultural produce and advise government. and The committee made several suggestions for the implementation of the Bombay Agricultural Produce Market Act, 1939.
 After taking them into consideration the present bill is prepared.

-2.1.2 Area of Operation
+2.2.1 Area of Operation

-The Bombay Act, 1939 provided for the operational jurisdiction limits of regulation specifying 'market area' proper and 'market yard', 'Market area' referred to the entire revenue limits of a taluka or a part thereof for which the market committee is created.
+The Bombay Act, 1939 provided for the operational jurisdiction limits of regulation specifying 'Market Area' proper and 'Market Yard'.
+'Market Area' referred to the entire revenue limits of a taluka or a part thereof for which the Market Committee is created.
 'Market Yard' means the principal market yard and sub-market yard where actual marketing takes place.
-The Maharashtra Act, 1963 continued with the some connotations.
-Moreover, The Bombay Act, 1939 covered the marketing of 86 commodities in which were 36 agricultural commodities, 11 fruits, 5 vegetable varieties, grass and fodder and 9 animal husbandry products for the purpose of regulation.
-The Maharashtra Act specified in its schedule 40 agricultural commodities, 8 vegetable, 17 fruits mainly alongwith other commodities for the purpose of regulation.
-The Maharashtra Agricultural Produce Market Act, 1963 was amended in 1972 and the amendment regulated marketing of 110 commodities in which are 2 times, 15 cereals, 13 pulses, 12 oilseeds, 17 fruits, 10 animal husbandry products, etc.
+The Maharashtra Act, 1963 continued with the same connotations.

-2.2 Composition of Market Committee
+2.2.2 Composition of Market Committee

-Table No. 2.1 refers to the composition of the Market Committee.
+Table 2.1 gives the composition of the Market Committee.